pablohenneman/OMNI_OMICS_HUB/docs/prd.md

 Classification signals: web app / dashboard UX, Shiny + bslib, scientific/omics data workflows, reproducibility and analysis readiness focus.

+Terminology: OmicsWorkspace is the canonical top-level container; OmicsAnalysis is a legacy synonym used only for downstream analysis modules.

 ## Success Criteria

 ### User Success